thingsdb/ThingsDB/gke/README.md

 ## Schedule backups

-Now we are ready to use ThingsDB but before actually creating collections we are gonna configure backup scheduling like we promised.
+Now we are ready to use ThingsDB, but before actually creating collections we are gonna configure backup scheduling like we promised.

 First create a bucket `thingsdb-backups` in Google Cloud Storage: https://console.cloud.google.com/storage/browser